-Djokovic loses to Vesely in Dubai
+Djokovic loses No1 ranking after defeat

 "I never thought I would really have a chance against Novak, said Vesely.

-The Czech Republic player, ranked 123 in the world, was broken when serving for the match, before winning the second set tie-break to complete victory.
+The Czech Republic player, ranked 123 in the world, was broken when serving for the match, before winning the second set tie-break to complete an inspired victory.

 "It's an amazing feeling," added Vesely, speaking to Amazon Prime.
 "He (Djokovic) is one of the greatest of all time if not the best."